jpsilvashy/simple_server/README.md

 # Simple Server

-`simple_server` is an interface for WEBrick ruby server.
+`simple_server` is an interface for WEBrick](http://www.ruby-doc.org/stdlib-1.9.3/libdoc/webrick/rdoc/index.html) ruby server.
 It allows for serving static files by running the server in any directory.
 Useful for writing plain HTML websites.
 Direct your browser to `http://localhost:8000` to see the directory served with WEBrick.

-## Installing Simple Server
+### Installing Simple Server

     sudo curl https://raw.github.com/jpsilvashy/simple_server/master/install.sh | sh

 Enter your password and you'll have access to `simple_server` from anywhere.

+## Usage

 `cd` to your working directory